elastic/kibana/packages/kbn-i18n/GUIDELINE.md

 - You should use `<FormattedMessage>` most of the time.
 - In the case where the string is expected (`aria-label`, `placeholder`), Call JS function `i18n.translate()` from the`@kbn/i18n` package.

-Currently we support the following ReactJS `i18n` tools, but will be removed in future releases:
+Currently, we support the following ReactJS `i18n` tools, but they will be removed in future releases:
 - Usage of `props.intl.formatmessage()` (where `intl` is  passed to `props` by `injectI18n` HOC).

 #### In AngularJS